 Home Oxygen Therapy (HOT) Toolkit

-This tool kit created by the Fire & Life Safety Section (FLSS) is for Fire Chiefs to use to address hazards of Home Oxygen Fire Hazards, and the importance of installing thermal fuses as part of all Home Oxygen Therapy (HOT) devices.
+This toolkit, created by the Fire & Life Safety Section (FLSS), is designed specifically for fire chiefs to address the hazards associated with Home Oxygen Fire Hazards.
+It emphasizes the importance of installing thermal fuses as a critical component of all Home Oxygen Therapy (HOT) devices.

 Oxygen Use in the Home